hirman74/ExcelMacro_ciscoIP-SLA_ICMPEcho/README.md

-For demonstration to department management that cisco IP SLA MIB OID can be used for monitoring ICMP Ping.
+For demonstration of cisco IP SLA ICMP Ping to less-informed management team.
 With potential to add into MRTG.

 Copy ExcelVBAMacro.vbs into Excel Macro.
 Follow the Layout.PNG into Excel Sheet1.